 How do you know which colleges to use as safety schools?
 Many students will apply to their less competitive in-state public schools as safety schools, especially because in-state public colleges tend to offer lower tuition rates to in-state residents.

 Also, there are schools that offer guaranteed admission if you reach a certain GPA and SAT/ACT score.
 Most of these colleges are state schools and the offer extends to in-state residents.
-There's a guaranteed path to admission for California residents at University of California schools.
-Also, there are automatic admission programs in Iowa, Missouri, Mississippi, Texas, and Nevada.
+There's a guaranteed path to admission for California residents at University of California schools and automatic admission programs in Iowa, Missouri, Mississippi, Texas, and Nevada.
 Research a school's admissions requirements on its website to determine if there's a similar offer at that school.

 You can refer to popular college rankings lists from sources like US News & World Report, Forbes, and Princeton Review and research schools that meet some of the criteria you're looking for in a college.
 Your standardized test scores should surpass the 75th percentile and your GPA should be above the school’s average to possibly consider a college a safety school.